devinkr/js-array-methods-lab/README.md

 // Array.prototype.sort()
 // 3.
-Sort the inventors by birthdate, oldest to youngest
+Sort the inventors by birth date (year property), oldest to youngest

+// Array.prototype.find()
 // 4.
-Sort the inventors by years lived from shortest to longest lived
+Find the inventor object with the first name of 'Ada'